The 6 Best Pet Insurance Options of 2020

 Nationwide is one of the biggest insurance companies in the United States and is the largest pet insurer in the nation.
 With Nationwide, you can use any veterinarian anywhere in the world.
 In addition to its regular pet insurance plans for dogs and cats, Nationwide is the only provider to offer a plan exclusively for birds and exotic pets.
 The Avian and Exotic Pet Plan covers accidents, illnesses, examinations, lab fees, prescriptions, X-rays and hospitalization for more uncommon pets like chinchillas, chameleons, hedgehogs, tortoises, amphibians and more.

 Figo Pet Insurance offers comprehensive pet plans for dogs and cats.
-For life-saving treatments, there is no co-pay or deductible.
-You can go to any U.S. licensed veterinarian of your choice and reimbursements are not docked for visiting a specialist.
-That said, there is a 5-day waiting period after enrollment for accidents and a 14-day waiting period for illnesses.
+With the plan, you can go to any U.S. licensed veterinarian of your choice and reimbursements are not docked for visiting a specialist.
+That said, there is a 3-day waiting period after enrollment for accidents and a 14-day waiting period for illnesses.
 There is a 6-month waiting period for cruciate ligaments and patellas (knees).
-However, if you have your pet examined within the first 30 days after enrollment and no pre-existing conditions are found, the waiting period is waived.

 As the first "cloud-based" pet insurance, Figo handles its policies through its “pet cloud” where policyholders can obtain policy documents, renew policies, make payments, add a pet, file a claim, receive reminders for when immunizations are due and more via a cloud-specific email address/login.
+On top of that, customers can video chat with a licensed vet 24/7, submit a claim through the AI-driven chat service, and even track the status of claims.
 Three plans are available: Essential (limit of $10,000), Preferred (limit of $14,000) and Ultimate which offers unlimited coverage.

 Healthy Paws pet insurance offers plans for dogs and cats that cover illnesses and accidents, hereditary and congenital conditions, cancer care, chronic conditions, emergency and specialty care, x-rays, blood tests, ultrasounds, surgery, hospitalization, prescriptions and alternative care.
 Healthy Paw’s has one plan — an Unlimited Lifetime option — which, as the name implies, offers unlimited lifetime benefits once you have paid your deductible (there is no payment cap on payouts to cover your pet’s medical expenses).
 You can use any licensed U.S. veterinarian and claims — which can be submitted via the company’s mobile app — are usually paid within 3-10 business days.
 There are some exclusions to coverage including pre-existing conditions like cruciate ligament issues, as well as spaying/neutering, preventive health care, parasite control, dental health care and anal gland expression.
 Healthy Paws pet insurance is underwritten by Chubb Group, an A.M.
 Best “A+” rated insurer.